Skip to Main Content

 Dalia Levanon

 Dalia Levanon ’28 is a prospective psychology and English major from New York, NY.
-She is a section editor of features, and she has previously served as a staff writer for the features section.
+She is currently a staff director and executive editor-at-large, and previously served as section editor and staff writer for the features section.

 All content by Dalia Levanon